-When creating content, you may need to add custom characters and symbols to your WP posts and pages.
+When creating content, you may need to insert special characters and symbols into your posts.

 These symbols are called HTML character entities or extended characters.
-They are created by typing or adding a combination of characters in the web page that browsers then convert into special symbols.
+They are created by typing or adding a combination of characters inside your website page that the web browser then interprets as special symbols.

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).

-- See the end of this article for references additional information about HTML characters and symbols.
+- See the end of this tutorial for links to useful resources additional resources about special characters and symbols.

-Text smileys are created by typing two or more punctuation marks.
+Text smilies are created by typing two or more punctuation marks.
 For example: